 A KCS Publisher can modify a Validated article.
 Those who are not yet KCS Publishers, but who notice that the article does not comply with the KCS content standard, or otherwise requires enhancement, correction, updating, or improvement, should flag the article and mark it as Not Validated for review by a KCS Publisher (who may also be a Coach or a Knowledge Domain Expert).
 Some KM technologies allow those who are not yet KCS Publishers to edit an unpublished version of the document while the current version stays on the web; this is desirable as it removes rework by the KCS Publisher, who need only approve the changes.
 In general, articles that have been published to the web should not be removed from the website if they have been flagged, although if the knowledge developer feels a Published article poses an active risk of harming customers, he or she should escalate the issue to a Coach or Knowledge Domain Expert immediately.

 As we find and use KCS articles, we should improve them; reuse is review.
 As "flag it or fix it" becomes part of the culture, we are taking responsibility for the content that we interact with.
 This dynamic ensures the content being used is constantly being reviewed and improved.
 As the KCS articles improve and are validated through use, they should become visible to a broader audience and eventually be made visible externally.
-Early on in the KCS adoption process (Phases 2 and 3), organizations implement the concept of migrating content to be visible to customers through a variety of demand-driven techniques (mentioned above).
+Early on in the KCS adoption process, organizations implement the concept of migrating content to be visible to customers through a variety of demand-driven techniques (mentioned above).
 In a mature KCS environment, a high percentage of content publishing is happening in real-time or just-in-time.
-(See case studies on the KCS Academy website for examples of just-in-time publishing in action.)
+(See case studies for examples of just-in-time publishing in action.)

 To manage article audience, and thus appropriate levels of security for the knowledge, we recommend creating an Article State Matrix (example shown).
 This reference document maps the audiences (internal, partners, external) against the KCS article attributes that affect visibility (state, knowledge domain, special considerations) and defines access rights.